mrkaleArduinoLib/gbj_ds2401/README.md

 None

 #### Returns
-Flag about successful or failed processing of the recent operation on the bus.
+Flag about successful or failed processing of the recent operation.

 #### See also
 [getLastResult()](#getLastResult)